 Training for an Ironman triathlon is a significant undertaking that requires dedication, discipline, and a well-planned triathlon training plan.
 But do not fear – you are not alone on this quest.

 If only counting the two main event organizers, there are 45 Ironman and 5 Challenge races worldwide.
-With an average of 2 000 participants per event, we have some 100 000 Ironman triathletes walking the streets each year.
+With an average of 2,000 participants per event, we have around 100,000 Ironman triathletes walking the streets each year.
 And you are about to become one – outstanding!

 This blog will explore the various aspects of Ironman triathlon training and provide tips and strategies for successfully preparing for this challenging endurance event.
 Enjoy!

 - How to get started with Ironman triathlon training

 - Ironman split distances and times

 - How long does it take to train for an Ironman?

 - Energy, hydration, and recovery